kristinam123/DWIT/documentation.md

 **File Path**: `/src/helpers/save_results.py`

 **Purpose**:
-Comprehensive module for saving, processing, and visualizing experiment results in the Droplet Wall Interaction Tool.
-Handles data export to Excel, generates various plots, and performs wobble analysis of droplets.
+Export module for saving raw measurement results to Excel in the Droplet Wall Interaction Tool.
+Excel is saved to the parent of the Output directory as `<folder>_results_raw.xlsx` (sanitized).
+Overlays are saved separately under `<folder>/Output/` by the pipeline.

 **Key Functions**:

 #### `save_results(output_dir, times, result_lists)`
-Main function to save measurement results as plots and Excel files.
+Main function to save measurement results to an Excel file.

 **Parameters**:
 - `output_dir`: Directory to save results